Featured Harp Guitar of the Month

 More and more, vintage guitar and mandolin historians are beginning to recognize and appreciate the creativity and genius of Chicago luthier Joseph Bohmann (1848-1928).
 Bohmann even has an entry in the latest Grove Dictionary of Musical Instruments, courtesy of his main biographer, Bruce Hammond.

 This then, is a new, detailed examination of the Bohmann catalog entries and the very few historical specimens known.
-There are now duplicate copies known of two distinct Bohmann catalogs, one from about 1895 (or slightly before) and one from about 1899.
+There are now duplicate copies known of two distinct Bohmann catalogs, one likely from early 1896 and one from about 1899.
 We have scans of these thanks to (originally) Rich Myers (for the c.1899), and later, historian Bruce Hammond, Bohmann’s dedicated biographer (for both).

 order to understand Bohmann’s contra bass harp guitar